Board of Directors

 John Callahan is Director of Marketing at ZepInc, an Atlanta based manufacturer and marketer of a wide range of maintenance and cleaning solutions, where he manages product development and marketing of the Zep Commercial brand for the retail market.
 Prior to his current role, John has spent 20 year career working with consumer packaged goods companies and retailers in a variety of sales and marketing management roles.
 He has a BA in Psychology from Vanderbilt University and an MBA in Marketing from Emory University.

-Buddy Barnes is a Managing Director of Pillar Solutions, LLC, a financial management consulting firm in Dallas, TX.
-Prior to Pillar Solutions, Buddy served as an executive for domestic and international companies.
+Buddy Barnes is a financial management consultant in Dallas, TX.
+Buddy serves as an executive for domestic private and public international companies.
 Most recently he was CFO of a publicly traded NASDAQ company.
-Buddy serves as an advisor and mentor for technology startup companies, providing consulting and venture fund-raising services.
-Additionally, Buddy has ten years of commercial banking experience and holds a BBA in both Banking and Finance from the University of Mississippi and was also trained and certified at Southern Methodist University’s, Edwin L. Cox School of Business Mid-Mgmt Program.
+Buddy is active in the entrepreneur community and currently serves as an Executive Mentor at The Addison TreeHouse.
+Buddy acts as an advisor and mentor for technology startup companies, providing consulting and venture fund-raising services.
+Additionally, Buddy has ten years of commercial banking experience and holds a BBA in both Banking and Finance from the University of Mississippi and was also trained and certified at Southern Methodist University’s, Edwin L. Cox School of Business Mid-Management Program.
 Buddy and his family are members of Prestoncrest Church of Christ in Dallas, where Buddy serves as a Deacon.

 Jim Hodge, with more than 30 years of experience in inspiring gifts of significance from philanthropists, is best known for his work with donor-centric, values-based, and inquiry-driven philanthropy.
 He is responsible for the Principal Gifts Program at Mayo Clinic and works with benefactors who contribute gifts of $1 million and more to the clinic.
 He has been labeled as a “reflective practitioner” by the top-ranked Center of Philanthropy in Indianapolis, an individual who melds the latest theory and research on philanthropy with insightful and practical advice for today’s philanthropic practitioners.
 Jim is a frequent national lecturer, author, and award-winning professional in philanthropy who brings to his talks a deep sense of reverence for philanthropy and our profession.
 He has received the Mayo Excellence Award for outstanding service to patients and staff of Mayo Clinic, the Mae Berry Award for Service Excellence, and the Mayo Excellence Through Teamwork Award.